absmach/magistrala/docs/storage.md

 ## Writers

 Writers provide an implementation of various `message writers`.
-Message writers are services that consume normalized (in `SenML` format) Mainflux messages and store them in specific data store.
+Message writers are services that consume Mainflux messages, transform them to `SenML` format, and store them in specific data store.

-Every writer can filter messages based on channel list that is set in `channels.toml` configuration file.
+Each writer can filter messages based on channel list that is set in `channels.toml` configuration file.
 If you want to listen on all channels, just pass one element ["*"], otherwise pass the list of channels.
 Here is an example: